 From that time on Jesus began to explain to his disciples that he must go to Jerusalem and suffer many things at the hands of the elders, the chief priests and the teachers of the law, and that he must be killed and on the third day be raised to life.

 Peter took him aside and began to rebuke him.
 “Never, Lord!” he said.
 “This shall never happen to you!”

-But when Jesus turned and looked at his disciples, he rebuked Peter.
-“Get behind me, Satan!” he said.
-“You do not have in mind the concerns of God, but merely human concerns.”
+Jesus turned and said to Peter, “Get behind me, Satan!
+You are a stumbling block to me; you do not have in mind the concerns of God, but merely human concerns.”

 Then Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.

 Peter was blessed in speaking the truth that was given to him by the Father that Jesus was indeed the Messiah, the Son of God.
 But that blessing was soon replaced by a needed rebuke.
 After Jesus and his disciples heard that blessed confession from Peter, and felt his disciples were well enough grounded toward a true understanding of Jesus’ calling, then Jesus began to emphasize his coming suffering and death and what would follow.